cybergu0ck/notes/engineering/software-engineering/web-development/frontend/05-build-tools/linters/eslint.md

 <br>

-### Disabling props validation during linting in react
+### Disabling props validation during linting for react

 - Add the following to .eslintrc file in the root directory of project.